robcsaszar/theskullery/_recipes/energy-balls/energy-balls.md

 image: energy-balls.jpg # (a nice, high-quality image I will carefully select for you)
 date: 2020-05-01
 imagecredit: "unsplash.com" # (where I'm getting the image above)
-categories: snack quick raw # appetizer baking dressing drink grill healthyish marinade oven pickling quick raw salad sandwich sauce snack soup
+categories: snack quick raw original # appetizer baking dressing drink grill healthyish marinade oven pickling quick raw salad sandwich sauce snack soup
 tags: vegetarian nuts fruit # asian beef bread burger christmas duck french fruit indian italian mexican nuts pasta pork poultry rice seafood thanksgiving vegetarian
 meal: dessert # dessert (choose one that applies)
 chef: razvan # (fill this in with your first name and keep the name the same for all your recipes, since each chef has his own collection of recipes)